 Vietnam.vn - Nền tảng quảng bá Việt Nam

-China's exports unexpectedly fall
+China's exports unexpectedly declined.

 VnExpressVnExpress12/04/2024

-China's March exports fell 7.5% year-on-year, the biggest decline since August 2023.
+China's exports in March fell 7.5% year-on-year, the largest decline since August 2023.

-Phien An ( according to Reuters, AP )
+Phiên An ( according to Reuters, AP )

 Source link